Fairy Tale (novel): Plot

-Once outside the city, Charlie is reunited with Radar, Dora, and the Gallien family.
+Charlie is reunited with Radar, Dora, and the Gallien family.
 They tell Charlie of Elden's past: as the two youngest siblings, Leah and Elden were very close.
 Elden, however, was badly bullied for his appearance and deformities.
-At some point, Elden discovered the Deep Well, which can only be opened when the two moons of Empis touch in the sky, and inside which lives an evil creature called Gogmagog.
-Elden opened the Deep Well, which led to him becoming Flight Killer, attaining power as Gogmagog's puppet, and cursing Empis out of revenge for his mistreatment.
+At some point, he discovered the Deep Well, which can only be opened when the two moons of Empis touch in the sky, and is the dwelling place of an evil creature called Gogmagog.
+Elden opened the Deep Well, which led to him becoming Flight Killer, attaining power as Gogmagog's puppet and cursing Empis out of revenge for his mistreatment.
 They plan to return to Lilimar and defeat Flight Killer before the moons collide again and he can open the Deep Well once more.
 Leah is conflicted due to her love for Elden, refusing to believe that her brother is actually Flight Killer.
 However, Charlie convinces her to join them.

 Charlie, Leah, and Radar lead a small group to infiltrate the city and eventually find the Deep Well, with Flight Killer waiting at its entrance just as the two moons collide and the well opens.
 Leah, finally seeing Flight Killer with her own eyes, accepts what he has become and stabs him with her dagger before he is dragged into the well by Gogmagog and killed.
 As Gogmagog emerges, Charlie—reminded of the story of Rumpelstiltskin—repeatedly declares its name, causing it to retreat back into the well in defeat.
-They return to the surface where Charlie announces their victory and proclaims Leah as their new queen.
+They return to the surface, where Charlie announces their victory and proclaims Leah as their new queen.

 Charlie recovers from his injuries sustained from the encounter, and his hair and eyes revert to their original color; meanwhile, the citizens begin to rebuild the city.
-At last, Charlie and Radar say goodbye and return home through the portal.
+At last, Charlie and Radar say goodbye and return home through the portal, arriving back in Sentry's Rest in February 2014.
 Charlie, who was reported missing in the four months that he was in Empis, reunites with his father in a deep embrace.
 In the epilogue, Charlie takes his father on one last trip to Empis to prove to him its existence before sealing off its entrance with concrete, preventing anyone else from finding it.